appsandwich/ppt2rk/README.md

-# Export Polar Data to GPX
+# Export Polar Data to GPX and Runkeeper

 ## About